Montjeu: 2000: four-year-old season

 Montjeu stayed in training as a four-year-old and won his first four races.
 He began his season by moving down in distance to ten furlongs to win the Tattersalls Gold Cup at the Curragh by one and a half lengths from Greek Dance.
 On 2 July he won the Grand Prix de Saint-Cloud by five lengths from Daring Miss and the 1998 Arc de Triomphe winner Sagamix.
 Four weeks later he ran in Great Britain for the first time in his career when he contested the King George VI and Queen Elizabeth Stakes at Ascot.
 Montjeu showed signs of temperament in the preliminaries, as he refused to enter the paddock, but was never in danger in the race itself.
 Starting at odds of 1/3 he "cruised" into the lead in the straight and won very easily by one and three-quarter lengths from Fantastic Light.
 Brough Scott, of the Daily Telegraph described the performance as "devastating" and compared Montjeu to past champions such as Ribot, Nijinsky, Mill Reef and Shergar.

 Montjeu won the Prix Foy at odds of 1/10 and was then made odds-on favourite to win his second "Arc" in October.
 He failed to reproduce his best form however, and finished fourth to Sinndar.
 He returned to Britain two weeks later for the Champion Stakes and again started favourite, but was beaten half a length by Kalanisi.
 On his final racecourse appearance three weeks later he finished seventh behind Kalanisi in the Breeders' Cup Turf.

 Assessment

 At the end of 1999, Montjeu was voted that year's Cartier Three-Year-Old European Champion Colt and World Champion.
 Montjeu was given an official rating of 135 by the International Classification, making him the highest rated three-year-old of the season, although some, including the Racing Post, felt that the rating underestimated his achievements.
 Timeform concurred, giving him a mark of 137 in 1999.

 Montjeu was known for his idiosyncratic temperament: Kinane explained that the horse had "a few issues", while Hammond called him "an eccentric genius".

 Stud record

-In 2001, Montjeu was retired to Coolmore Stud in Tipperary, Ireland.
+In 2001, Montjeu was retired to Coolmore Stud in County Tipperary, Ireland.
 He was one of the top sires in the world and produced several noted champions, including four winners of the Epsom Derby – Motivator, Authorized, Pour Moi, and Camelot.